rebelappstudio/fluttercon_design_tokens_example/README.md

 1. Open Figma file
 2. Run Figma plugin 'Tokens Studio for Figma (Figma Tokens)'
 3. Import 'data/FLTCN_Demo_Tokens.json' to the Tokens Studio plugin \
-(Tools - Load from file/folder or preset)
+(Tools - Load from file/folder or preset) \
+ or create your own tokens \
 4. Sync your Supernova account to Tokens Studio \
 (Settings- Add new - Supernova - Add your credentials)
 5. Use correct mapping (example below)